omeka/omeka-s-enduser/docs/content/vocabularies.md

 When editing a vocabulary, you can make changes to the *label* and add *comments*.

 ## Adding a vocabulary
 New vocabularies must be imported from an existing metadata standard source.
-In order to import a new vocabulary, you must have a vocabulary file (RDF/XML with an .rdf extension).
+In order to import a new vocabulary, you must have a vocabulary file or a stable link to a vocabulary.

+On the New Vocabulary page, enter the following:

-After selecting the vocabulary file to upload using your browser’s file chooser, enter the follow values for the vocabulary:
+- Upload the file using your browser's file manager **or**
+- Vocabulary URL: if not uploading a vocabulary file, enter the vocabulary's url here.
+- File format: a dropdown, select from:
+	- Autodetect
+	- JSON-LD (.jsonld)
+	- N-Triples (.nt)
+	- Notation3 (.n3)
+	- RDF/XML (.rdf)
+	- Turtle (.ttl)
+- Language: Enter the preferred language of the labels and comments using an IETF language tag.

-- prefix (required): This will display before the property, indicating which vocabulary (the prefix for Dublin Core is dcterms);
+- Prefix (required): This will display before the property, indicating which vocabulary (the prefix for Dublin Core is dcterms);
-- namespace uri (required): this should be provided by the vocabulary;
+- Namespace uri (required): this should be provided by the vocabulary;
-- label (required): the display name for the vocabulary in lists (ex "Dublin Core," "Friend of a Friend"
+- Label (required): the display name for the vocabulary in lists (ex "Dublin Core," "Friend of a Friend"
 - and any comments you have (optional).

 ![New vocabulary form, with a file chooser for the vocabulary file and text entry fields for the other values.](/content/contentfiles/vocab_addnew.png)